A Large-Scale Comprehensive Measurement of AI-Generated Code in Real-World Repositories: Introduction

 \section{Introduction}

 Recent advances in artificial intelligence, particularly large language models (LLMs), are profoundly reshaping modern software engineering practices.
-Systems such as OpenAI Codex, GPT-series models, and Claude, along with IDE-integrated assistants like GitHub Copilot and Cursor, have enabled developers to offload a wide spectrum of programming tasks to AI.
-These tools are now routinely used not only for generating small code snippets or completing functions, but increasingly for synthesizing entire files, modules, and even full-fledged projects.
+Systems such as OpenAI Codex and Claude Code, along with IDE-integrated assistants like GitHub Copilot and Cursor, have enabled developers to offload a wide spectrum of programming tasks to AI.
+These tools are now routinely used, from small code snippet completion to whole project synthesis.
 As a result, AI-assisted programming is transitioning from an experimental capability to a mainstream development paradigm, fundamentally altering how software is written and maintained.

 This paradigm shift raises critical questions about the characteristics and implications of AI-generated code in real-world software systems.
-While early studies have examined LLM-generated code in controlled environments—typically focusing on small, self-contained programming tasks or benchmark datasets—such settings fail to capture the complexity and dynamics of real-world development.
+While early studies~\cite{ESEM11323370,ESE2026,ICSE55347.2025.00040,ISSRE11229706,xu-etal-2026-code} have examined LLM-generated code in controlled environments - typically focusing on small, self-contained programming tasks or benchmark datasets - such settings fail to capture the complexity and dynamics of real-world development.
 In practice, AI-generated code is often intertwined with human-written code, iteratively refined, and deployed within large, evolving codebases.
 Understanding the properties of such code therefore requires moving beyond lab-based evaluations toward comprehensive empirical studies in real-world repositories.

 A key aspect of this understanding lies in analyzing code-level characteristics of AI-generated code.
-These include traditional software quality and complexity metrics, such as cyclomatic complexity, control-flow and data-flow complexity, loop nesting depth, and language-specific constructs (\eg object-oriented metrics for Java or pointer-related complexity in C/C++).
-Additionally, defect-related indicators, such as bugs per KLOC, are essential for assessing reliability and maintainability.
-Comparing these metrics between AI-generated and human-written code can provide insights into whether AI assistance leads to simpler, more complex, or potentially more error-prone implementations.
+These include traditional software quality and complexity metrics, such as cyclomatic complexity, control-flow and data-flow complexity, language-specific constructs (\eg object-oriented metrics), \etc. Additionally, defect-related indicators, such as bugs per KLOC, are essential for assessing reliability and maintainability.
+Comparing these metrics between real-world AI-involved and human-written code can provide insights into whether AI assistance leads to simpler, more complex, or potentially more error-prone implementations.